datafold-dev/datafold/README.rst

 on which the available data is sampled.
 For point clouds a typical use case is to parametrize a manifold with intrinsic lower dimension to enable non-linear dimension reduction.
-For time series data the underlying dynamical system is assumed to have a phase space being a manifold. *datafold* can therefore process potentially high-dimensional data that lie near an geometry.
+For time series data the underlying dynamical system is assumed to have a phase space that is a manifold. *datafold* can therefore process potentially high-dimensional data that lie near an geometry.

 The software documentation is available at